The following Construction practice note provides comprehensive and up to date legal information covering:

 How it has been received and implemented by the arbitration community

 The ICC Arbitration Rules of 2017 (the ICC Rules) have now been in force for over a year.
 In a previous article, we examined the potential impact of the ICC Rules in construction arbitrations and concluded that the improvements made by the ICC contributed to it remaining a competitive arbitral institution before which construction disputes may be resolved.

-This article intends to address the implementation of one of the most significant amendments made to the ICC Rules in 2017, as well as the examination
+This article intends to address the implementation of one of the most significant amendments made to the ICC Rules in 2017, as well as the examination of further efforts made

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.